Educator of Exceptional Needs:

 - High-speed Internet access, a webcam, and microphone are required.

 - Students are expected to perform and compose work at a graduate level.
-On-line coursework is similar to a guided independent study.
 A significant amount of time reading and completing assignments is necessary in order to successfully complete the requirements of the coursework (typically 9-12 hours per week).

 - Each course in the program may require field components which will involve identifying, observing and/or interacting with students who are deaf/hard of hearing, their families, and other DHH professionals.